AlexDkj/VaccineMonitoring/README.md

 # VaccineMonitoring

-VaccineMonitoring is command line program
+VaccineMonitoring is command line program and search for peoples which vaccinated.
+Records file has many information as country, firstname, lastname and e.t.c.

 Compile command: make all